WhaleJ84/pgpmail/README.md

 # PGPmail

-A shell script used to hash files for integrity, encrypt them, and email them to a recipient.
+A shell script using GPG/PGP to hash files for integrity, encrypt them, and email them to a recipient.